JB395/Bits-to-Target-and-Difficulty/README.md

 ### searchlogs <fromBlock> <toBlock> (address) (topics)

 Return the smart contract log events between two blocks (inclusive).
-The command requires -logevents to be enabled.
+The command requires -logevents to be enabled on wallet startup.
 Use the contract address hash if desired.

 ```
 searchlogs 274690 274700